 I find myself being ambiguous.

-Collecting, handlings, sourcing, getting lost, fluid finds, improvisational and make up as I go along.
+Collecting, queer handlings, sourcing, getting lost, fluid finds, improvisational and make up as I go along.
 I’m drawn to getting wet and using river, floor and bath water as material.
 Watery attempts at elsewheres.
 Sightings, writings, sitengs, sitings, citings, sittings.
 I follow feathers.
 Shy away, Attempt timings.
-Climatizing myselves.
+Transitories Climatizing myselves.
 Privately public.
 Goings on include performance, sculpture, writing, sound, drawing, video, music.
-The Thames foreshore is a place I think, watch the river, and look at stones.
+The Thames foreshore is a place I just sit, rivering or looking at stones.